-On May 7, 2019, FEMA declared individuals in Louisa county eligible for individual assistance.
-FEMA determined that this county was adversely affected by the event declared a major disaster by the President in his Declaration of March 23, 2019.
+On July 9th 2019, FEMA declared individuals in Muscatine County eligible for individual assistance.
+The FEMA finding determined that this county was adversely affected by the event declared a major disaster by the President in his Declaration on March 23, 2019.

-Citizens in Louisa County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
-Applications for DUA must be filed by June 10, 2019 for individuals affected in Louisa County.
+Citizens in Muscatine County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
+Applications for DUA must be filed by August 09, 2019 for individuals affected in Muscatine County.

 Disaster Unemployment Assistance (DUA)

 Applications filed after the deadline will be considered untimely, unless the individual provides good cause for filing after this date.
 Individuals can receive up to 27 weeks of DUA benefits as long as his/her unemployment continues to be a result of the disaster.
 Eligibility for DUA benefits will be determined on a week-to-week basis.
 Applications for individuals in Fremont, Harrison, Mills, Monona, and Woodbury counties, needed to have been filed by April 25, 2019.
-Applications for individuals affected in Pottawattamie and Shelby counties must be filed by May 17, 2019.
-Applications for individuals affected Louisa county must be filed by June 10, 2019.
+Applications for individuals affected in Pottawattamie and Shelby counties needed to have been filed by May 17, 2019.
+Applications for individuals affected in Louisa county needed to have been filed by June 10, 2019.
+Applications for individuals affected in Scott county needed to have been filed by June 12, 2019.
+Applications for individuals affected in Muscatine county must be filed by August 09, 2019.